Ibudilast: Pharmacology

+Pharmacokinetics

+Ibudilast crosses the blood–brain barrier, allowing central nervous system activity and suppression of glial cell activation.

 Pharmacodynamics

-Ibudilast is principally a PDE4 inhibitor, but it also has significant affinity for PDE3, PDE10A, PDE11.
+Ibudilast acts as a phosphodiesterase inhibitor, inhibiting the PDE4 subtype to the greatest extent, but also showing significant inhibition of other PDE subtypes including PDE3, PDE10A, and PDE11.

 Ibudilast has also been shown to act as an antagonist at the toll-like receptor 4 (TLR4).
-This likely plays a large part in its effect, specifically its synergy with opioid drugs, its anti-inflammatory effect, and its own painkilling effect.
+This likely plays a large part in its effects, specifically its synergy with opioid drugs, its anti-inflammatory effect, and its own painkilling effect.
 It is unknown if the PDE4-inhibiting properties potentiate the effects of TLR4 inactivation and/or vice versa, despite that some of their effects are shared, such as inflammation reducing properties.

-TLR4 antagonists theoretically reverse the increase in pain and inflammation caused by most TLR4 agonists, which includes alcohol & many opiate or opioid drugs.
+TLR4 antagonists theoretically reverse the increase in pain and inflammation caused by most TLR4 agonists, which includes alcohol and many opiate or opioid drugs.